Zeelgabriels/wireframing/README.md

 ### 📽 Real-World Example

 In our StayEase Airbnb-clone booking app, wireframes helped define how the navigation bar would prioritize search, profile access, and booking history — ensuring smooth user flow.

-## Types of Wireframes

-### Low-Fidelity Wireframes
-These are basic, often hand-drawn or grayscale designs that focus on layout and functionality.
-They avoid detail and allow for quick feedback and iteration.

-**When to use:**
-- Early in the design process
-- When testing structure, flow, or rough ideas
-- During brainstorming and stakeholder discussions

-### High-Fidelity Wireframes
-These are more detailed and polished wireframes that resemble the final UI.
-They include specific fonts, spacing, icons, and sometimes even real content or interactivity.

-**When to use:**
-- Later in the design process
-- Before handoff to developers
-- When testing usability or presenting to clients

-### Wireframe Example Analysis
-The StayEase Airbnb clone project utilizes **high-fidelity wireframes** because they include:
-- Specific content and realistic images
-- Detailed layout with precise spacing
-- Refined navigation elements
-- Interactive components clearly defined

-This high-fidelity approach is appropriate for this stage of the project as it helps stakeholders visualize the final product and provides clear specifications for the development team.